Karan Chandra Dey

 Requires Presence.

-Right now I'm focused at the intersection of AI and healthcare — exploring how GenAI can improve clinical workflows, patient outcomes, and access to care at the community level.
-This isn't a pivot for me.
-It's a natural convergence of design thinking, AI capability, and a domain where the stakes genuinely matter.
+AI and healthcare — specifically how generative AI can improve clinical workflows, patient outcomes, and community-level access to care.
+This is a natural convergence of design thinking, AI capability, and a domain where the stakes are real.